The 2026 Lineup

 Willemiena du Preez (Teach Earth)

 Gardening doesn't have to be a struggle.
-Join Willemiena to learn the "refreshingly uncomplicated" methods of natural farming.
+Join Willemiena to learn the refreshingly uncomplicated methods of natural farming.
 From building soil health with simple vermicompost to the art of companion planting and growing from seed, this hands-on workshop shows you how to work with nature’s rhythms to create a thriving, edible ecosystem.

 Meet Willemiena